 The Auburn Japanese Garden is lovely; even in winter, it was still beautiful.
 My daughters loved exploring these gardens.

-I cannot imagine how stunning these gardens could be during the cherry blossom season!
+These gardens are at their most stunning during the cherry blossom season!
 We will definitively have to go back when it happens.
-Check out the info on this annual festival each August below.

 There is a lake with ducks, geese and koi fish.
 My eldest –in particular- enjoyed walking over the water paths.